Religious views of Periyar: Hinduism

 "We have to bring about certain reforms in our religion.
 Many of our countrymen think that they are Hindus.
 When you call yourself a Hindu you admit Aryan principles.
 The words Hindu and Hinduism were not used by our forefathers in any of their works.
 Historians of world religions say that the sacred books of the Hindus are the Vedas, the Upanishads, the Agamas, the Puranas and the Itihasas.
 You will notice that none of the ancient religious works of the Dravidians have been included among those religious books.
 A careful study of the Vedas, etc., proves beyond doubt that they were written with a view to disgrace, enslave and exploit the Dravidians.
 It is this Hinduism which says that we are Sudras and Rakshasas.
 Again it is this Hinduism which is responsible for the introduction of caste distinction and growth of feud among the sons of the soil.
 All our superstitions and meaningless and absurd rituals and ceremonies are the result of following the tenets of Hinduism.
 In addition to our social subjugation and enslavement it paved the way for our political enslavement also by Aryans.
 If we think calmly we shall see that it is as necessary to be free from Hinduism in the field of religion as it is to be separated from Aryavarta in the field of politics."

 Periyar, even while upholding rationalism, executed his duties of a `dharmakartha' of a temple at Erode.

 Islam

 Ramasamy said "Bane of Tamils is Brahmins, Muslims and Christians consider themselves to Tamilans".
 In his book "Vedangalin Vandavalangal", he had separate chapters where he criticized Quran and Bible.
+However, Periyar also praised Islam and the prophet Muhammad.
+At the rally in Tiruchi, Periyar said: